 Problems You Can Relate To

 It is best to try and solve problems that you can relate to and have a passion for.
-A great example of this is the creator of the app Peerex, a recent case study done here on the blog.
+A great example of this is the creator of the app Peerex, a recent case study done on this brilliant entrepreneur.
 The founder saw a problem related to currency exchange that personally affected him, and wanted to solve it because he himself would find the solution valuable.
 Knowing other travelers would benefit, Kai became very passionate about solving the problem.

 The only way to do great work is to love what you do. – Steve Jobs